takudzwa-coder/elwazi-pilot-WESkit/README.md

 Note that that if you provide the main configuration via `WESNAKE_CONFIG` you may still override it via the `--config` parameter, but the parameter is not required anymore.
 In all cases the environment variables are overriden by the command-line arguments.

-If you want to run the just the WESnake container you can do similar to this:
+If you want to run the WESnake container you can do similar to this:

 ```bash
 docker run --env WESNAKE_CONFIG=/config --mount type=bind,source=$PWD/tests/config.yaml,target=/config.yaml --user $UID:wesnake --rm wesnake:$version